fluxcd/website/content/en/flux/guides/helmreleases.md

 ## Define a Helm release

 To release a Helm chart, a `HelmRelease` resource has to be created.
+The `HelmRelease` resources can either reference an existing `OCIRepository` or `Helmchart` resource, or it creates a new `HelmChart` resource and manages it.

 ### Using a chart template